Warriors of Legend

-Warriors of Legend is a series of books that are to be published by Genvid L.L.C.
-The first book in the series, Warriors of Legend: Reflections of Japan in Sailor Moon (Unauthorized) is the only book published so far.
+Warriors of Legend is a series of books that was to be published by Genvid L.L.C, but only one book in the series, Warriors of Legend: Reflections of Japan in Sailor Moon (Unauthorized) was released.

 Reflections of Japan

 The first, and as yet only released, book in the series.
 It is intended as a guide for fans of the Sailor Moon franchise to learn facts about Japan and in particular about the Azabu Jūban district of the Minato Ward of Tokyo in which the series is set.
 It both focuses on the landmarks of Azabu Jūban and the surrounding area as well as touching on aspects of the Culture of Japan which are apparent in the series but that may be missed by the eyes of westerners - for example Sailor Jupiter's height making her a target for bullying or "ijime".
 It also touches on the non-Japanese aspects of the show, for example the latter section of the book contains a comparison between Sailor Venus and the goddess Ishtar.